johnmogi/ai_story_generator/ART/1/photorealistic.md

 of f/8 is selected to ensure a deep depth of field, crisply capturing the details of the entire scene.
 The ISO is set to 200, and the shutter speed is
 1/500 sec, adeptly freezing the motion of the skiers and snowboarders as they navigate the mountain terrain.
-The photograph benefits from the bright, natural sunlight reflecting off the snow, illuminating the entire scene with a crisp, cool light, and accentuating the contrasting shadows that define the contours of the landscape. --ar 16:9 --v 5.
+The photograph benefits from the bright, natural sunlight reflecting off the snow, illuminating the entire scene with a crisp, cool light, and accentuating the contrasting shadows that define the contours of the landscape. --ar 16:9
 Prompt 5:
 An ultra-realistic, highly detailed portrayal of a futuristic robot compassionately assisting an elderly woman as she crosses a busy city street.
 The advanced humanoid robot, equipped with lifelike synthetic skin and state-of-the-art sensors, gently holds the woman's arm, providing her with